Easy Low Fodmap Meals

 Low Fodmap Nutrition Supplements

-Some of the ingredients to watch that may be trigger are inulin, pea protein, high fructose corn syrup, sugar alcohols, wheat, rye and barley.
+Some ingredients to watch that may be triggered are inulin, pea protein, high fructose corn syrup, sugar alcohols, wheat, rye, and barley.

-It is helpful to work with a registered dietitian specializing in the low fodmap diet to know the best way to personalize the low fodmap diet.
+It is helpful to work with a registered dietitian specializing in the low-fat diet to determine the best way to personalize it.

 Another challenge clients find when following a low FODMAP diet is finding appropriate grains and breads.
-Fructans are a carbohydrate that bother many folks with IBS and these include wheat, rye and barley.
-In fact, many clients who have IBS discomfort with these grains believe that they are intolerant to the protein, gluten when more than likely it actually it is because they are intolerant to the carbohydrate portion of the food called fructan.
+Fructans are a carbohydrate that bothers many folks with IBS, and these include wheat, rye, and barley.
+In fact, many clients who have IBS discomfort with these grains believe that they are intolerant to the protein gluten, when more than likely, they are intolerant to the carbohydrate portion of the food called fructan.

-For many people with IBS, it may not be enough to just go gluten free because some grains that are gluten free may still have fructans.
-One of the most common grains in gluten free products that is high in FODMAPS is amaranth.
+For many people with IBS, going gluten-free may not be enough because some gluten-free grains may still have fructans.
+Amaranth is one of the most common grains in gluten-free products that is high in FODMAPS.

-Small servings of whole oats and rice can be part of a low FODMAP diet but once they are processed in flours and oats are made into oat milk, they can become high FODMAP and can cause GI symptoms.
+Small servings of whole oats and rice can be part of a low-FODMAP diet, but once they are processed into flour and oats are made into oat milk, they can become high-FODMAP and cause GI symptoms.

-Millet, quinoa, buckwheat, sorghum and ground corn are low in FODMAPS and these grains can often be creatively substituted in recipes for those that are high in FODMAPS.
+Millet, quinoa, buckwheat, sorghum, and ground corn are low in FODMAPS, and these grains can often be creatively substituted in recipes for those high in FODMAPS.

 Knowing which grains are low fodmap can be a way to build easy low fodmap meals.